xrpronin17/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 **Note:** The above formula is based on the assumption that the reference cost of a transaction is 10 drops of XRP.

-If [Fee Voting](fee-voting.html) changes the `reference_fee` value, the formula scales based on the new reference cost.
+If [Fee Voting](fee-voting.html) changes the <span class="code-snippet">reference_fee</span> value, the formula scales based on the new reference cost.
 The generalized formula for an EscrowFinish transaction with a fulfillment is as follows:

 ```
 reference_fee * (signer_count + 33 + (fulfillment_bytes / 16))